Gifford Pinchot National Forest: Forest Service management

+In August 2024, the Williams Mine fire burned over 11,900 acres of land within the Gifford Pinchot forest.
+In response, firefighters with the Mount St. Helen's Forest District deployed protective wrappings to preserve several historic buildings that were more than 100 years old.
+This included the Gotchen Creek Guard Station - the oldest building in the forest.

 Ecology

 A 1993 Forest Service study estimated that the extent of old growth in the Forest was 198000 acre, some of which is contained within its wilderness areas.

 The Gifford Pinchot National Forest is the native habitat for several threatened species which include the spotted owl (threatened 2012) as well as multiple species of Northwest fish like the bull trout (threatened 1998), chinook salmon (threatened 2011), coho salmon (threatened 2011) and steelhead (threatened 2011).

+The area is also home to several large predators including black bears and mountain lions.
+The US Forest Service advises visitors to follow bear country and cougar country protocols such as properly disposing of trash and food scraps.

-People for over 6,000 years have made an impact in the ecology of the Gifford Pinchot National Forest.
+People for over 6,000 years have made an impact on the ecology of the Gifford Pinchot National Forest.
 Native Americans hunted in high meadows below receding glaciers.
 The natives then began to manage the forest to meet their own needs.
 One method they used was to burn specific areas to help in the huckleberry production.
-About 338 spots more than 6,000 culturally modified trees were identified, of which 3,000 are protected now.
+About 338 spots, more than 6,000 culturally modified trees were identified, of which 3,000 are now protected.
 Archaeological investigations are supported by the United States Forest Service.

 The forest was home to the Big Tree at the southern flank of Mt Adams, one of the world's largest Ponderosa Trees.